Partner with us as an academic institution

 An academic partnership with Kiron Open Higher Education provides efficient solutions to the various challenges universities face in trying to create sustainable educational prospects for refugees.
 These include, among many other things, limited college capacity, language barriers, and missing legal documents.
 Together with Kiron, universities can create sustainable opportunities for refugees with academic potential.

 Kiron offers academic institutions a number of ways to become partners.
-The type of collaboration varies based on the location of the institution in question, i.e. whether or not the institution is located in a focus country (in Germany, France, Turkey, or Jordan).
+The type of collaboration varies based on the location of the institution in question, i.e. whether or not the institution is located in a focus country (in Germany and Jordan).
 Focus countries are those which Kiron has identified as being “in need” and where it is working to create strong partnerships with academic institutions to facilitate the transfer of students to partner universities.

 Why collaborate with Kiron?

 Partner universities choose to collaborate with Kiron for four main reasons:

 - Benefiting from high-quality standards.
 Through partnerships with Massive Open Online Course (MOOC) providers, Kiron combines high-quality online courses into a coherent curriculum, whose modules match those of the respective partner university.
 During the matching process, particular attention is given to learning outcomes to assure that the selected courses not only match in terms of quality, but also in terms of content and outcome.
 Through this process, Kiron ensures standards that meet the recommendations of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany and Accreditation Council in Germany, as well as of the EHEA Tools (EQF, ESG 2015, ECTS User’s Guide) and Lisbon Recognition Convention.
 Kiron’s quality assurance team is also responsible for ensuring that the selected courses meet the demanding criteria of our partner universities.